benjaminwesson-okta/api/docs/endpoints/events.md

 actors | Describes zero or more entities that performed the action | Array of [Actor Object](#actor-object) | TRUE targets | Describes zero or more entities that the action was performed against | Array of [Target Object](#target-object) | TRUE

-> The actor and/or target of an event is dependant on the action performed.
+> The actor and/or target of an event is dependent on the action performed.
 Not all events have an actor or target.

 ### Action Object